11 Best Hikes In South America

 The Peninsula Llao Llao Circuit trek takes roughly four hours.
 Despite the amount of time it takes, you are able to summit Mount Llao Llao and get some amazing views and memories for the trip home.

-It is located in the ancient forest and incorporates a mix of stunning turquoise lakes and authentic woodland, ultimately offering a view of the beautiful park when you reach the end.
+It is located in an ancient forest and incorporates a mix of stunning turquoise lakes and authentic woodland, ultimately offering a view of the beautiful park when you reach the end.
 We love it.

-6. Mirador Las Torres In Chile
+6. Mirador Las Torres (Chile)

 Rightfully one of the most iconic scenes in South America are the Mirador Las Torres in Chile, also known as ‘The Towers’.